 We have a list of ERG members who have expressed interest via a survey questionnaire to participate in the Biosciences search committee/interview panels, please reach out to your Human Resources Division Partner (HRDP) and we can discuss how to connect with an ERG member for your recruitment needs.

 - Hiring managers must select an on-boarding mentor who has been at the Lab for greater than a year and is available to help the new hire in navigating the Lab and act as a resource for them.

-- Alex Degg, Biosciences Area Office and Biological Systems and Engineering Division Sr. HR Division Partner
+- Alex Degg, Biosciences Area Office and Biological Systems and Engineering Division Principal HR Division Partner

 - Tina Clarke, DOE Joint Genome Institute Sr. HR Division Partner